-Sick students and staff must not return to the school or ELC until they have met CDC's criteria to Return to School Policy or specific guidance from the local health department.
-A staff member must provide a note from the healthcare provider or provide the results of a negative test before returning to work.
-Generally, you can be with others (updated from CDC 8/7/20) after
+Sick students and staff must not return to the school or ELC until they have met criteria or specific guidance from the local health department.
+Generally, you can be with others after

 - i.
 10 days since symptoms first appeared and - ii.
 24 hours with no fever without the use of fever-reducing medications and - iii.
 COVID-19 symptoms have improved (e.g., cough, shortness of breath)